 His expression was more impassive than her own.
 He was looking for an excuse to get rid of her, to stop answering all of her questions, to palm her off onto someone else.
 He rose from the bed.
 ‘If you’ll follow me, we’ll head to the tests.’

 She tried to apologise for being annoying as she crawled off the bed, but it came out as a squeak.
 ‘Sure.’
 She ran a hand through her hair again, stood straight.
-‘Am I ok like this, or are you going to awesome new clothes onto me again?’
+‘Am I okay like this, or are you going to awesome new clothes onto me again?’

 He raised his eyebrows slightly, and she felt the clothes ripple as they became as fresh and new as they had been the night before.
-The strange sensation, though, was shoes appearing around her feet, and the ever-so-slight increase in height afforded by the thick soles.
+The strangest sensation, though, was shoes appearing around her feet, and the ever-so-slight increase in height afforded by the thick soles.

 ‘Ready?’ he asked.